agileobjects/BuildableExpressions/docs/src/generating-code/index.md

 4. Any C# source-code strings are written to files in the target project

-5. If any source code files are generated, the project is built again to include the generated types.<br />
+5. If any source code files are generated, the target project is built again, to include the generated types.<br />
-   This build skips the previous steps.
+   This second build skips steps 1-4.

 ## Examples